${desc_content} ${desc_content} Myanmar 2026: Civil War & Checkpoint Map | Region Alert

 Organizations with staff in Myanmar face a duty of care obligation that cannot be met with weekly security reports or embassy advisories.
 Conditions change at the township level within hours.
 Internet shutdowns eliminate communication with field staff without warning.
 Real-time monitoring of Burmese, Karen, Chin, and Kachin-language channels is the only way to maintain situational awareness for staff safety decisions.
 See our NGO security intelligence page for how Region Alert supports humanitarian operations.

-9. Mining and Resource Extraction Risks
+9. What Are the Risks for Mining and Resource Extraction?

 Myanmar possesses significant mineral wealth, jade, rubies, copper, tin, tungsten, rare earth elements, and gold.
 The mining sector has been devastated by the civil war, but extraction continues under increasingly dangerous conditions.